containers/podman-desktop/website/docs/extensions/write/index.md

 #### Prerequisites

 - JavaScript or TypeScript
-- A clone of the Podman Desktop repository
+- A clone of the [Podman Desktop](https://github.com/containers/podman-desktop) repository

 #### Procedure

-1. To start Podman Desktop with your extension loaded, run:
+1. To start Podman Desktop with your extension loaded, run the following from your clone of the Podman Desktop repo:

 ```
 yarn watch --extension-folder /path/to/your/extension